learn-compsci/mathematical-techniques/content/Unit 1.md

 We should be able to say "this makes no sense".
 We have a symbol for this: $\bot$.
 We call the symbol "bot".
 But you can think of this as just the "contradiction symbol".

-For once, allow me to state the deduction rule first before giving an example, since it is a little involved.
+Allow me to state the deduction rule first before giving an example, since it is a little involved.

 >[!Contradiction-Rule]
 > Given statement $a \land \neg a$, we are able to derive statement $\bot$.